 California Coastal Rural Development Corporation (Cal Coastal or the Corporation) is a non-profit public benefit corporation serving the financial needs of small businesses and farmers.
-The Corporation was chartered in 1982 by the California Technology, Trade, and Commerce Agency (as of June 30, 2013, the program was with the California Business, Transportation, and Housing Agency (the BTHA); effective July 1, 2013, the program was moved to the California Infrastructure and Economic Development Bank (IBank), a part of the California Governor's Office of Business and Economic Development (GoBiz)) to provide direct loans and loan guarantees to rural businesses located on the Central California Coast.
+The Corporation was chartered in 1982 by the California Technology, Trade, and Commerce Agency; effective July 1, 2013, the program was moved to the California Infrastructure and Economic Development Bank (IBank), a part of the California Governor's Office of Business and Economic Development (GoBiz)) to provide direct loans and loan guarantees to rural businesses located on the Central California Coast.
 Cal Coastal provides additional loan services to farmers and public jurisdictions in rural areas from offices in Salinas and Santa Maria.
 Cal Coastal is not a Voluntary Health and Welfare Organization (VHWO).